• Skip to primary navigation

 It's Super Fast And Easy!
 Make this traditional Christmas dessert in less than half the usual time (8 hours of steaming, then chilled overnight)!

 It’s Unique!
 Steaming a dessert may not be something you’ve tried before, but I highly recommend it!
-It’s a great way to make sure you never have a dry cake!
+It’s a great way to ensure you never have a dry cake!

 It’s Delicious!
 Whether you eat it on its own or paired with a sauce, this easy Christmas pudding is truly a delight to the tastebuds!

 My British Christmas pudding uses a lot of pantry staples!
-You may have to look for mixed spice, or you can make my super easy recipe any time you need it!
+You may have to look for mixed spice, or you can make my super easy mixed spice recipe any time you need it!

 Easy Christmas pudding ingredients with labels.

-• Raisins – Hear me out: raisins are fantastic in this recipe!
+• Raisins – 1 cup of raisins.
+Hear me out: raisins are fantastic in this recipe!
 They’re like little bites of intense sweetness, and they go so well with the spices.

-• Golden Raisins – These are also known as sultanas.
+• Golden Raisins – 1 cup of golden raisins, also known as sultanas.
 These add more of that dried fruit sweetness to the pudding!

-• Light Brown Sugar – This will add a caramel sweetness to the pudding.
+• Light Brown Sugar – 1 cup of light brown sugar will add caramel sweetness to the pudding.
 I highly recommend using brown sugar over white sugar for this recipe.

-• Butter – For this recipe, we want the butter to frozen, then grated before incorporating into the batter.
+• Butter – 1 cup of grated butter.
+For this recipe, we want the butter to frozen, then grated before incorporating it into the batter.
 You’ll also want some softened butter for coating the bowl.

-• Mixed Spice – This is a delicious blend of allspice, cinnamon, nutmeg, mace, cloves, ginger, and coriander.
+• Mixed Spice – 2 teaspoons of mixed spice.
+This is a delicious blend of allspice, cinnamon, nutmeg, mace, cloves, ginger, and coriander.
 It gives an amazing, sweet warmth to the pudding that’ll make your mouth water!

-• Milk – Whole milk is preferred for this recipe.
+• Milk – 1 cup of whole milk is preferred for this recipe.
 It’ll moisten all of our ingredients.

-• Egg – You want the egg to be brought to room temperature to allow it to incorporate seamlessly.
+• Egg – 1 large egg.
+You want the egg to be brought to room temperature to allow it to incorporate seamlessly.

-• Confectioner’s Sugar – This is an optional garnish, but I strongly recommend, because it makes the pudding look so lovely!
+• Confectioner’s Sugar (optional) – This is an optional garnish, but I strongly recommend it because it makes the pudding look so lovely!

 🧂 Substitutions